×

 When we asked people living in Las Tablas what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Las Tablas, is often described as relaxed and laid-back.
 The small town offers a slower pace of life, with a strong sense of community and local culture.
 Expats can enjoy the beautiful beaches, local festivals, and traditional Panamanian cuisine.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget further.
 Despite its small size, Las Tablas is well-equipped with modern amenities, including reliable internet, making it suitable for digital nomads.
 The town is also known for its friendly locals who are welcoming to foreigners, making it easier for expats to integrate and feel at home.
 However, it's worth noting that Spanish is the primary language spoken in Las Tablas, so expats and digital nomads might need to learn the language or find ways to communicate effectively.
 The town is also quite remote, which might be a challenge for those who are used to city life or need to travel frequently for work.
-Overall, Las Tablas offers a unique blend of tranquility, cultural immersion, and affordability, making it an appealing choice for expats and digital nomads seeking a different pace of life," commented one expat who made the move to Las Tablas.
+Overall, Las Tablas offers a unique blend of tranquility, cultural immersion, and affordability, making it an appealing choice for expats and digital nomads seeking a different pace of life," remarked one expat living in Las Tablas, Panama.

 AGS Worldwide Movers